applebiter/probablytasty/DEVELOPMENT_STORY.md

 # The ProbablyTasty Development Story
-## How a House Painter Built a Sophisticated Recipe App with AI
+## Building a Sophisticated Recipe App with AI Assistance

 *A case study in AI-assisted software development - December 2025*